syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 The `ReminderMapping` provides the mapping information about the `SchedulerReminder` properties to the `Data` object.
 ReminderMapping has the following properties for reminder alert,

-* `ReminderTimeInterval` - Maps the property name of custom class, which is equivalent for the `SchedulerReminder.ReminderTimeInterval.`
+* `ReminderTimeInterval`: Maps the property name of a custom class, which is equivalent for the `SchedulerReminder.ReminderTimeInterval.`
-* `IsDismissed` - Maps the property name of custom class, which is equivalent for the `SchedulerReminder.IsDismissed.`
+* `IsDismissed`: Maps the property name of a custom class, which is equivalent for the `SchedulerReminder.IsDismissed.`
-* `ReminderAlertTime` - Maps the property name of custom class, which is equivalent for the `SchedulerReminder.ReminderAlertTime.`
+* `ReminderAlertTime`: Maps the property name of a custom class, which is equivalent for the `SchedulerReminder.ReminderAlertTime.`

 {% tabs %}
 {% highlight c#%}